Banana bread can be healthy. Seriously, it can.

 Each slice is approximately 280 calories per serve.

-Like most GF baked products this bread tastes best on the day it is made.
+Like most wheat free baked products this bread tastes best on the day it is made.
 Therefore, I find that it is better to warm or toast defrosted slices prior to serving.

-For a non-gluten free version simply replace the GF flour with a regular or wholemeal plain flour.
+For a non-wheat free version simply replace the GF flour with a regular or wholemeal plain flour.